heyjaywilson/jaywilsonzip/content/guy.md

 - I'm a mirrorless camera guy.
 - I'm a whiskey guy.
 - I'm an Apple guy.
+- I'm an apple guy.
 - I'm a cat guy.
 - I'm a dog guy.
 - I'm a Jeep guy.
+- I'm a beer guy.

 I'm sure there are more that I'm missing but I'll update this later.